commonkarma/commonkarma.org-source/index.md

 What if instead you could click <span class="garbage-can">![a trash can](./images/garbage-can.svg)</span> and throw the <del>garbage</del> out of *your* web *forever*?
 What if this same single click

 - trained your browser to detect and cross out <del>links to garbage</del>?
-- spread a warning to other people's browsers so they could avoid <del>the same garbage<del>?
+- spread a warning to other people's browsers so they could avoid <del>the same crap<del>?
-- punished <del>websites pushing garbage</del> with lost traffic and lost profits?
+- punished <del>websites pushing junk</del> with lost traffic and lost profits?

 Would it give you a warm sense of satisfaction?